datsoftlyngby/dat2sem-architecture-template/README.md

 ### The *Factory* pattern

-Instantiation of classes (making `new` objects) is one of the things that cannot be done in a polymorhic way.
+Instantiation of classes (making `new` objects) is one of the things that cannot be done in a polymorphic way.
 You can treat triangles, cubes, circles, and rectangles as shapes in an object-oriented language.
 You don't need to know the type to get the area of shape as long as it implements the `getArea()` method.
 In the same way as we don't need which `Command` we are dealing with to